NOTE: The information below is for U.S. citizens and resident aliens.

 The University of Alabama 1098-T Forms are issued by the office of Student Account Services no later than January 31st for the preceding calendar (tax) year.
 For students who have opted-in for electronic delivery, the 1098-T will be available online.
 See instructions on “How do I access my 1098T (Tuition Tax Statement)?” at the following link: https://studentaccounts.ua.edu/frequently-asked-questions/

 If a student did not opt-in for electronic delivery, the Form 1098-T will be mailed to the student’s permanent address.

 For questions about your 1098-T Form, please contact:

 To see if you qualify for a credit, and for help in calculating the amount of your credit, refer to IRS Pub.
-970, Tax Benefits for Education, Form 8863 and Instructions, and the filing instructions for Form 1040 or 1040A, available on the IRS website www.irs.gov.
+970, Tax Benefits for Education, Form 8863 and Instructions, and the filing instructions for Form 1040, available on the IRS website www.irs.gov.

 The University of Alabama is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or advisor.